catwell/www.warp10.io/reference/functions/function_ADDDAYS.md

 ---
-title: "ADDMONTHS"
+title: "ADDDAYS"
 layout: "function"
 isPage: "true"
 link: "/warpscript/functions"
-desc: "Adds a certain number of months to a timestamp."
+desc: "Adds a certain number of days to a timestamp."
 categoryTree: ["reference","functions"]
 category: "reference"
 ---

-The `ADDMONTHS` function modifies a timestamp by adding a specified number of months to it.
+The `ADDDAYS` function modifies a timestamp by adding a specified number of days to it.
 Optionally a timezone can be specified so the computation is performed using it instead of `UTC`.

 Timezone names are the ones defined in [Joda Time](http://joda-time.sourceforge.net/timezones.html).